 Here are a few tips for quick, easy and healthy eating options:

-- Have meals prepared and frozen ahead of time – for example, casseroles and soups.
+- Prepare meals in bulk and freeze them – for example, casseroles and soups.

 - Use frozen vegetables when you don’t have time to prepare fresh vegetables.